sleep apnea and symptoms

 • Excessive Daytime Drowsiness: Overwhelming daytime sleepiness, difficulty staying awake, and diminished alertness.

-The dangers of sleep apnea include:
+The risks of sleep apnea include:

 • Decreased Quality of Life: Impaired overall well-being and diminished life quality.